Eduard-o/Eduard-o/README.md

 - 👋 Hi, I’m @Eduard-o (Eduardo Abreu) a Computer Science graduate from the College of Charleston.
-- 👀 I’m interested in Game Development, AI, Software Engineering, DIY Drones, and Streaming.
+- 👀 I’m interested in Game Development, AI, Software Engineering, DIY drones, and all sorts of DIY electronics projects.
 - 🌱 I’m currently learning C++ and the fundementals of Game Development.
 - 💞️ I’m looking to collaborate on a game project.
 Anyone that is willing to mentor is also welcomed to reach out.
 - 📫 You can reach me via Discord: Rutsy#6319 and other forms of communication that we can discuss later on.